spectraldoy/test-baker/README.md

 # test-taker
-A small web app for creating and taking timed tests.
+A small web app for making and taking timed tests.

 ## Setting up